kuma35/thinking-forth-jp/sphinx/chapter4.rst

 Determine your goal.

 Know what you’re trying to accomplish.
-As we saw in , this step can be detailed further:
+As we saw in Chapter Two, this step can be detailed further:

 Determine the data interfaces: Know what data will be required to accomplish the goal, and make sure those data are available (input).